samjones00/docs/docs/_documentation/js-utils.md

 #### Evaluating JavaScript Expressions

-The built-in JavaScript expressions support is also useful outside of Templates where they can be evaluated with `JS.eval()`:
+The built-in JavaScript expressions support is also useful outside of dynamic pages where they can be evaluated with `JS.eval()`:

 ```csharp
 JS.eval("pow(2,2) + pow(4,2)") //= 20